savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 ![A screenshot of the wave accessibility tool showing detailed report about multiple errors on a webpage](ressources/e-programming-inclusive-and-accessible-software/waveReport.png)

-Some other similar web accessibility tools would be [Axe](https://www.deque.com/axe/) or [Lighthouse](https://developer.chrome.com/docs/lighthouse?hl=fr). **Please note that accessibility experts are mostly warning us not to rely too much on those diagnosis tools as they can often be misleading and prevent us from getting into the perspectives of disabled users.
+Some other similar web accessibility tools would be [Axe](https://www.deque.com/axe/) or [Lighthouse](https://developer.chrome.com/docs/lighthouse?hl=fr).

+**Again, please note that accessibility experts are mostly warning us not to rely too much on those diagnosis tools as they can often be misleading and prevent us from getting into the perspectives of disabled users.**

 ## User groups